 Take a tour of my living decorated for spring in shades of navy blue and green.
-I’ll share some simple design advice to achieving the look in your home as well as some fun DIY projects that I have in this space.
+I’ll share some simple design advice to achieve the look in your home as well as some fun DIY projects that I have in this space.

 Hello friends!
 I’m thrilled that you can join me today as I host the Styling for Spring home tour.
 Today, 5 other talented bloggers will be joining me as we share our homes all styled for spring.
 The tour will continue until Friday, so be sure to check back each day for lots more amazing spring decorating inspiration.
 If you’re stopping by from Farmhouse For Five – welcome!
 I’m so glad to have you!
 If you’ve never been here before, feel free to learn more about me and then follow me on Instagram where I share lots of inspirational home decor and dish out some great decorating advice.

 Let’s get straight to the reason you’re here: My living room!
 This spring I’ve reverted back to my usual blues but I’ve added some navy blue and green into the mix, too.
 I love the vibrancy of a bright pop of green at this time of the year.
 It really lifts my spirits and makes me excited for warmer weather to come.

 I have not purchased anything new for this little living room refresh but instead dug through all my throw pillows and accessories to come up with this color scheme.
 I love decorating with navy blue and green and if you do too, hopefully you’ll pick up some ideas while you’re here!

 *This post contains affiliate links for your convenience*

 Mixing textures, colors and patterns is such a fun way to add interest to a space.
 Even if you prefer a monotone color palette (say all blues), it won’t be boring as long as you vary those elements.
 The pillows by the way are all Target finds, except for the solid blue ones with are from HomeGoods.